Pieter Claesz

 Pieter Claesz (c.
 1597 – 1 January 1660) was a Dutch Golden Age painter of still lifes.

 Biography

 Vanitas with the Spinario, 1628, Rijksmuseum, Amsterdam.

 He was born in Berchem, Belgium, near Antwerp, where he became a member of the Guild of St. Luke in 1620.
 He moved to Haarlem in 1620, where his son, the landscape painter Nicolaes Pieterszoon Berchem was born (October 1).
-He and Willem Claeszoon Heda, who also worked in Haarlem, were the most important exponents of the "ontbijt" or dinner piece.
+He and Willem Claeszoon Heda, who also worked in Haarlem, were the most important exponents of the "ontbijt" or breakfast piece.
 They painted with subdued, virtually monochromatic palettes, the subtle handling of light and texture being the prime means of expression.
 Claesz generally chose objects of a more hospitable kind than Heda, although his later work became more colourful and decorative.
 Claesz's still lifes often suggest allegorical purpose, with skulls serving as reminders of human mortality.
 The two men founded a distinguished tradition of still life painting in Haarlem.
 Pieter Claesz was influenced by the vanitas movement.